 HOA managers have a wide array of responsibilities all aimed at creating better community experiences for their residents, and one such goal is to help residents maintain or increase property value.
 To enable our HOA clients to help residents in improving their property, our team has been hard at work to develop new functionality.
-We’re excited to introduce to you the new Architecture Change Requests functionality, especially built for HOA+, where managers can work directly with residents on their home improvement requests.
-Many of our clients have requested this feature, and we’re happy to announce that it is releasing on Tuesday, November 12th.
+We’re excited to introduce to you the new Architecture Change Request functionality, specially built for HOA+, where managers can work directly with residents on their home improvement requests.
+Many of our clients have requested this feature, and we’re happy to announce that it is releasing on Tuesday, November 12th, 2019.

 The new Architecture Change Request module empowers managers to process resident requests faster while ensuring complete transparency and accountability.
 Here’s how the new feature works:

 A resident’s goal is to sustain or increase their property value through minor improvements or major architecture/equipment upgrades.
 The architecture change request module’s integration with the resident portal allows managers to work with residents directly on their home improvement requests.
 In the portal, residents can submit an ACR, set a due date, and attach relevant documentation to assist with the approval process.
 They can also log back in at any time to view the status of their requests and comment on it.